"I’ve been sexually harassed at work. How much money can I get?"

 The answer to that question depends on several primary factors.

-The first factor is who sexually harassed you.
 If it was a president of a major company or a person of substantial prominence, your jury may award you more damages than if you were harassed by a co-worker on a similar or lower level of employment.
-The power dynamics involved will affect the claim.
+The power dynamics involved will affect the sexual harassment claim.

-Lastly, it depends upon how much the jury likes your attorney.
+Lastly, the amount of your award depends upon how much the jury likes your attorney.